samvv/tsastgen/README.md

 AST Generator for TypeScript
 ============================

 This small utility generates complete definitions for an abstract syntax tree (AST) in the TypeScript language.
-It uses an ordinary TypeScript file as specification file, and will automatically generate classes, contstructors, union types, and predicates based on this specification.
+It read an ordinary TypeScript file as a specification file, and will automatically generate classes, contstructors, union types, visitors, and predicates based on this specification.

 ## Basic Usage